 We also monitor feedback from service users and consult with communities and residents and independent regulators such as Welsh Government, Care Inspectorate Wales and Estyn.

-An annual report is required by the Wellbeing of Future Generations Act and Local Government Measure 2009, and provides an overview of the progress being made against the council’s Corporate Plan 2017-2022 (pdf).
+An annual report is required by the Wellbeing of Future Generations Act and Local Government Measure 2009, and provides an overview of the progress being made against the council’s corporate plan.

 Cabinet and Scrutiny committees

 The council’s cabinet and scrutiny committees regularly monitor performance and risk against the delivery of the Corporate Plan.

 The Data Cymru site can be used to compare the council's performance against National Strategic Indicators (NSIs) and Public Accountability Measures (PAMs).

 The Integrated Planning, Performance, and Risk Management Framework (pdf) supports the delivery of the council’s objectives by developing a culture that is able to effectively plan, demonstrate clear outcomes that benefit our stakeholders, and be resilient to the opportunities and risks encountered.